Doctor of Nursing Practice (DNP)

 Doctor of Nursing Practice students are part of an exceptional group of students pursuing specialized training to become Advanced Practice Registered Nurses (APRN) or Advanced Systems and Population Health (ASPH) experts.
 As a DNP applicant, you will choose from a variety of tracks within these pathways at the time of application.
 Visit our Graduate Tracks page for more information about each track.

-Students who have a Bachelor of Science in Nursing (BSN) degree, or a bachelor’s degree in a non-nursing discipline with an active registered nursing (RN) license, are eligible to apply.
+Students who have a Bachelor of Science in Nursing (BSN) or Master of Nursing (MN) degree are eligible to apply.

 DNP applications are due January 15 each year to begin full-time study the following Autumn Quarter.